DOI-USGS/ds-pipelines-2-course/responses/31c-why_dirty.md

-#### Using which_dirty() and why_dirty() for target status of pipeline targets
+#### Using which_dirty() and why_dirty() to explore status of pipeline targets

-In the previous comment, you may have noticed the faded color of the targets.
-That styling signifies that the targets are out of date ('dirty') or haven't been created yet.
+In the previous comment, you may have noticed the faded fill color of the target shapes.
+That styling signifies that the targets are out of date ("dirty") or haven't been created yet.

-We've put some fragile elements in the pipeline that will be addressed later, but if you were able to muscle through the failures with multiple calls to `scmake()`, you likely were able to build the figure.
+We've put some fragile elements in the pipeline that will be addressed later, but if you were able to muscle through the failures with multiple calls to `scmake()`, you likely were able to build the figure near the end of the dependency diagram.
 For this example, we'll stop short of building the `"3_visualize/out/figure_1.png"` target by calling `scmake('site_data_styled')` instead.

 ##### Which targets are incomplete/dirty?